vncntngl20/Human-Document-vs-AI/README.md

 # Document Similarity Calculator

+# Document Similarity Calculator

 This project is a web application that calculates the similarity and dissimilarity between a human-written text document and various AI-generated documents.
 It utilizes TF-IDF (Term Frequency-Inverse Document Frequency) and similarity measures such as Cosine Similarity and Jaccard Similarity to provide insights into the textual content.

+**Note**: This project is developed as part of our Data Mining subject, where we utilize data mining technologies to analyze and determine the similarity and dissimilarity between human-written documents and AI-generated documents.

 ## Features